 Does your memory get leaky like mine?
 Why is it that we forget the simplest things, such as where we put our car keys or that we’re out of oatmeal?
 Sometimes, we even forget the most basic essentials that directly affect our own happiness.

 I’m talking about gratitude and its close cousin, appreciation.

 Imagine you’re in a meeting called by your company’s leadership.
 The recent changes in structure, roles and cultural rules have put everyone on the defensive.
 Morale and confidence are low.
-Uncertainty is high.
+Uncertainty is high and the toxicity level is noticeable.
 If you were in charge, what would you do first?

 Now imagine a shift in attitude.
 Instead of complaining, people talk about the benefits of what’s good in their work and personal lives.
 Then, they express this to their colleagues.
 Real connections can grow in an atmosphere of gratitude and appreciation.
 Forget the pecking order for a while and find some genuine thankfulness that you can direct toward co-workers.
 It may inspire others to do the same!

 Douglas Conant, the former CEO of old-school Campbell’s Soup, took time to hand write personal “thank you” notes to employees and partners — from maintenance workers to vice presidents.
 He estimates around 30,000 notes were written over the course of his tenure.
 The Journal of Business and Psychology published “A Test of Two Positive Psychology Interventions to Increase Employee Well-Being,” a study on the effectiveness of individual responsibility for workplace well-being.
 The results were mixed with the exception of one clear data point:

 The social connectedness exercise did not significantly impact any of those four outcomes.
 However, both interventions related to a reduction in workplace absence due to illness.
 The study suggests that self-guided, positive psychology interventions (particularly gratitude) hold potential for enhancing employee well-being.1